mrin1/Student-Management-System-CRUD-/README.md

 ## Student Management System (CRUD)

-This project is a Student Management System with full CRUD operations.
+This is a Student Management System with full CRUD operations.

 ### Flow of the Application